-Disciplinary removal practices, include means an in-school or out-of-school suspension, or any other removal removal (ex. asking a parent to pick a student up as a way of deesealating, sending a student to a
+Disciplinary practices include an in-school or out-of-school suspension, or any other removal of a student from class during which the student:

-Ielp Zone" for an extended length of time of a-student from class during which the student:
+- 1. is not afforded the opportunity to continue to appropriately participate in the general curriculum; - 2. does not receive the services specified on the student's Individualized Education Program (IEP); or - 3. does not continue to participate with nondisabled children to the extent they would have in their current placement.

-- 1. is not afforded the opportunity to continue to appropriately participate in the general curriculum; - does not receive the services specified on the student's Individualized Education Program (IEP); or does not continue to participate with nondisabled children to the extent they would have in - does not continue to participate with nondisabled children to the extent they would have in their current placement.
-This includes asking a parent to pick a student up as a way of deescalating, sending a student to a "Help_Zone" for an extended length of time), which will count as a suspension and must follow due process.-
+This includes asking a parent to pick a student up as a way of deescalating, sending a student to a "Help Zone" for an extended length of time), which will count as a suspension and must follow due process.